jowharshamshiri/boxmux/docs/troubleshooting.md

 - Increase refresh intervals in configuration
 - Optimize scripts to run faster
-- Reduce number of panels with scripts
+- Reduce number of boxes with scripts
 - Check for infinite loops in scripts

 ### Display Issues